pughlab/pipeline-suite/README.md

 \# run STAR to align to a reference genome perl star.pl -t /path/to/star_tool_config.yaml -c /path/to/fastq_config.yaml > /path/to/output/star_submission_out.log

-\# run GATK indel realignment and base quality score recalibration, HaplotypeCaller, variant filtration and annotataion perl rna_variantcall.pl -t /path/to/rna_variantcall_config.yaml -c /path/to/bam_config.yaml > /path/to/output/rna_variantcall_submission_out.log
+\# run GATK split CIGAR,  indel realignment and base quality score recalibration perl gatk.pl -t /path/to/gatk_tool_config.yaml -c /path/to/bam_config.yaml --rna > /path/to/output/rna_gatk_submission_out.log

+\# run GATK HaplotypeCaller, variant filtration and annotataion perl variant_call.pl -t /path/to/variant_call_config.yaml -c /path/to/gatk_bam_config.yaml > /path/to/output/variant_call_submission_out.log
 </code></pre>

 ### Resuming a run:
 If the initial run is unsuccessful or incomplete, check the logs to identify the problem - it is most likely due to insufficient memory or runtime allocation.
 In this case, update the necessary parameters for the affected stage in the tool_config.yaml.
 Next update the "resume_dir" option to point to the run directory, for example **resume_dir:** /path/to/output_dir/DATE_BWA_VERSION